shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 - setting system hostname
 - install user's configured SSH keys to the alpine user's authorized_keys file
 - run any script-like user data (must start with #!)
-- scramble root and alpine password
+- disable root and alpine password
 - resize root partition to available disk space

 These steps only run once.
 After the initial bootstrap the bootstrapper script